 Global Trade in Iron Ore

-2011 saw iron ore exports rise by 5%.
-China's imports again rose faster than the rise in domestic crude steel production with the 2011 total of 687 million tonnes 11% up on 2010.
+2011 saw iron ore exports rise by 4%.
+China's imports rose faster than the rise in domestic crude steel production, suggesting a fall in the contribution from domestic mines, with the 2011 total of 687 million tonnes 11% up on 2010.
 Of the major exporters only India showed a decline, following increases to export tariffs.

 Global Trade in Scrap